Arham-Chouradiya/Wine-Quality-Prediction/README.md

 - Quality: The quality of wine, typically represented as a score ranging from 3 to 8.

 **Machine Learning Approach:**
-Various machine learning algorithms will be explored to build the predictive model.
-These may include but are not limited to:
-- Linear Regression
-- Random Forest
-- Support Vector Machines (SVM)
-- Gradient Boosting
+The Random Forest Classifier will be utilized to build the predictive model.
+Random Forest is a powerful ensemble learning method that combines multiple decision trees to improve prediction accuracy and reduce overfitting.
+It's well-suited for this task due to its ability to handle both numerical and categorical features, as well as its robustness to noisy data and feature interactions.

 **Evaluation Metrics:**
-The performance of the models will be evaluated using appropriate metrics such as mean squared error, mean absolute error, and R-squared score.
+The performance of the models will be evaluated using accuracy score.

 **Instructions:**
 1. Ensure that all necessary libraries and dependencies are installed.
 You can install them using `pip install -r requirements.txt`.